botletics/SIM7000-LTE-Shield/README.md

 The code for this LTE shield is an altered library built upon the [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added LTE functionality for the SIM7000 module.
 The following list is a summary of the updates:

 ### Confirmed functionalities
-- GPS works even without a SIM card!
+- GPS works without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
-It also obtains a GPS fix fairly quickly, only about 20s from cold start and even less (a couple seconds or so) when the device has already been on!
+It also obtains a GPS fix fairly quickly, only about 20-30s from cold start and even less (a couple seconds or so) when the device has already been on!
+However, this may differ based on your location and how deep you're buried inside a building.
 - Read a webpage via LTE CAT-M1
 - Post to a web API via LTE CAT-M1